AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 - Decompressed DARC files (`*.LZ`, not `*_LZ.bin`)

-## Preparing for Layout Customization
+## Preparing for UI Layout Customization

 Here's a list of known layout files for customization.